Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 Meteora monasteries rock walls

-Don’t Miss Meteora!
+Don’t Miss Meteora

 Meteora monasteries are living relics that have remained untouched by time for more than 500 years.
-Unlike museums and other historical sites, in Meteora you have the opportunity to fully immerse yourself in the history of a place that has managed to keep modern life outside its boundaries.
-Meteora has protected the monastic way of life that these people have chosen to follow for more than a thousand years.
+Unlike museums and other historical sites, in Meteora, you have the opportunity to fully immerse yourself in the history of a place that has managed to keep modern life outside its boundaries.

 Inside the Great Meteoron Monastery is a bone chamber filled with the skulls of all monks that lived and died there.
 When you see them, you realize how these people were (and still are) an inseparable piece of this stone forest, a place that provided them security and allowed them to live their silent lives having found God in this desolate, beautiful place.